ParadoxicalCodes/Cryptonite_STP1_AK/M-12: Chaining commands/9|12-Scripting with conditionals.md

 NOTE: Interested in what else you can check in a condition, other than string equality?
 Read all about it with help test!
 # Thought Process & Solution
+The issue here was with spaces, i didnt realise i had to put space around "[" and "]"
 ```bash
 hacker@chaining~scripting-with-conditionals:~$ nano ~/solve.sh
 hacker@chaining~scripting-with-conditionals:~$ cat ~/solve.sh